• Skip to primary navigation

 But if you don’t want to devote that much time or don’t consider yourself a serious hiker, plan to at least hike the first 30 minutes to an hour.
 The coastal views are unsurpassed anywhere!

 The other must-do on Kauai is a snorkel and sailboat tour.
-There’s really nothing like seeing the technicolor green Na Pali (high cliffs) rising vertically from the shoreline.
+There’s really nothing like seeing the technicolor green Na Pali (high cliffs) rising vertically from the shoreline and dipping into sea caves.

 Your visit won’t be complete without a view from a boat so book ahead to avoid disappointment.
 Last-minute reservations can be tough in high season.